World Health Day 2020

 World Health Day takes place on April 7th each year, marking the anniversary of when the World Health Organization (WHO) was founded.
-WHO selects a different theme each year, focusing on one of the topics from their 6-point agenda:
+WHO selects a different theme each year, focusing on one of the topics from their 6-point agenda and highlighting a priority area of concern.

 - Health and Development: advocate for greater recognition of the bidirectional links between poverty and poor health, and strengthen intersectoral work to address health risks and socio-economic determinants